atomist/sdm/README.md

 GitHub Software Delivery Machine.

 ## What is a "Software Delivery Machine?"
-A **software delivery machine** is a comprehensive solution to project delivery.
+A **software delivery machine** is like a development team in a box.
+It enable you:

+- To automate every delivery flow
+- To automate anything.

 ## Concepts
 This repository shows how Atomist can automate important tasks,